Yes, you CAN take Latin for your language requirement!!

 - use Latin or ancient Greek courses towards interdisciplinary minors including Medieval Studies, Rome Studies, or Shakespeare Studies

-- students who achieve at least a B at the intermediate language level (or higher) are eligible for induction into Eta Sigma Phi, the classical language honor society
+- students who achieve at least a B at the intermediate language level (or higher) at Loyola are eligible for induction into Eta Sigma Phi, the classical language honor society

 - students who take at least four ancient language courses above the beginning level and achieve competency in another language of their choice fulfill the requirements for the Classics-BA degree distinction.
 This special distinction on your diploma is unique to Loyola, and represents a well-rounded, traditional Jesuit education.